-How to eat through the Durham Food Scene
+The Durham Food Scene

 Durham Coffee Shops

 Coffee and food go together quite nicely in this town and one of my favorite places to mix the two is at Mad Hatter’s by the Duke Wall.
-Cocoa Cinnamon has two locations and I really can’t decide on a favorite, though the original’s proximity to Fullsteam—one of my favorite breweries—really helps.
+Cocoa Cinnamon has a few locations and I really can’t decide on a favorite, though the original’s proximity to Fullsteam—one of our favorite breweries—really helps.
 You’ll see Ninth Street Bakery later on (see bakeries and dessert) but their coffee is certainly worth mentioning.
 You can get some at the Durham Farmer’s Market but also in their shop between Main and East Chapel Hill.
 Saigon Grill brings it with the Vietnamese coffee and when I need to write a book in 24 hours, this would take care of my energy needs.
 When I’m in the mood for gelato or a bagel with good coffee, then I’ll head to Francesca’s Caffe on 9th Street.
 Of course, I could never forget Bean Traders in South Durham.
 Seriously, I now know where everyone in that part of town goes to get their fix.

 Do you have a favorite coffee shop in Durham that I missed?
 I’m always up for trying new ones!

 Breakfast shouldn’t be fancy and that’s part of the reason I love Silver Spoon off Roxboro Road in North Durham.
 Their skillets (you must try one) and generous portions are another reason why I’m thinking about going there right now.
 On Saturdays, I love going to the Farmer’s Market and not just to appease the local food gods.
 I can walk around the food truck alley and grab a breakfast slice from Pie Pushers.
 This area also hosts the Durham Food Truck Rodeos that happen throughout the year.
-I can also walk past that and continue on to Rise, maker of sweet and savory breakfast delights.
+I can also walk past that and continue on to Rise Downtown Durham, maker of sweet and savory breakfast delights.
 Everyone here raves about Monuts Donuts and yes, I’m also a fan.
 Just don’t ask me twice to eat a second or third donut because I will.
 There are more breakfast joints to explore in the Durham food scene and I couldn’t keep it to just one section.
 Let’s see what else you should eat for breakfast here!

 Over by one of the fanciest looking post offices near South Square, Hope Valley Diner keeps the mimosas good and the specials rotating along.
 Rachel Ray enjoyed Elmo’s Diner and I think it’s cool, too.
 You know who else makes a mighty fine brunch?
 Vin Rouge does, and they can just keep on bringing more bread if they do please.
 Many restaurants in Durham share where their food is sourced and if you’re paying attention, you’ll see that a lot of them are using Guglhupf’s bread.
 Those breadmakers located right next to Foster’s Market (see Sandwiches & Burgers) also cook up some wonderful breakfast and meals throughout the day.
 Just get in early or prepare to wait because it’s popular!